How to feel energised when you’re exhausted

 -May 13, Jenny Paul , Health -

 Ever feel like you’re really run down?
 You suddenly feel tired all the time and get struck down with cold after cold.
 It can seem like a difficult rut to get out of, leaving you feeling seriously fed up.
 An unhealthy diet, lack of sleep, busy schedule and too much stress can all contribute to an unhealthy system.
 So why can’t you shift it?

 The first thing to do is rule out more serious conditions, which may be contributing to your fatigue.
 Book yourself an appointment with your doctor who can rule out conditions such as anaemia, sleep apnoea, an underactive thyroid, depression or glandular fever – amongst other illnesses.
 If you get the all clear, try some of these lifestyle changes to get back on form…

 Eating more regularly throughout the day is a simple change you can make today.
 The NHS recommends having meals and healthy snacks every three to four hours rather than eating larger meals less often to increase energy levels.

 Take some gentle exercise

 Going for a walk or cycle may be the last thing you feel like doing, but starting regular exercise will actually give you more energy in the long run.
-Begin with a relaxed 15 minute walk or a gentle swim to get yourself moving and build up to the recommended 2.5 hours of moderate aerobic exercise a week.
+Begin with a relaxed 15 minute walk to get yourself moving and build up to the recommended 2.5 hours of moderate aerobic exercise a week.